XseedSF/slides-react-testing/PITCHME.md

 #### WHEN TO USE SNAPSHOTS

-- Dont want to manualy update expected value
+- Dont want to manualy write expected value
 - Testing UI and UI changes
 - Testing reducers